Barsonax/gatsby-blog/content/posts/why-the-scope-of-your-tests-matter/index.md

 }
 ```

 Even though a lot of implementation details are happening under the hood like SQL, serialization and HTTP it is still only one behavioral unit: Get a job by its id.
 The chance this test will break when refactoring the API itself is pretty low as this is the behavioral promise made by the GetJobById endpoint.
+This promise is likely to be upheld even if the implementation of the endpoint completely changes.
+As a bonus this test clearly showcases one of the use cases of the system and thus is a piece of documentation as well.

 If you are interested in how exactly I abstracted the integration test setup and made sure they are blazing fast take a look at [TestExamplesDotnet repository](https://github.com/Barsonax/TestExamplesDotnet).
 The test itself I took from another repository of mine: [CleanAspCoreWebApiTemplate repository](https://github.com/Barsonax/CleanAspCoreWebApiTemplate).